Renu987/AWS-DevOps-Projects/Project-ECR/Readme.md

 ---------------------------

 In the AWS Management Console, navigate to the AWS CodeBuild service.

 Click on the "Create build project" button.

 Provide a name for your build project.

-For the source provider, choose GitHub and connect to github.
+For the source provider, choose GitHub and connect to github.(https://github.com/Renu987/AWS-DevOps-Projects)

-Create a service role.
+Create a service role

-Add build spec file path
+Add build spec file path (AWS-DevOps-Projects/buildspec.yml)

 Create build project.

 Go to AWS systems Manager-->Parameter store --> Add ecr url.

-Go to IAM role and attach AWS SSM full access policy to the created role Create ECR Repo (renuka2422)
+Go to IAM role and attach AWS SSM full access policy to the created role

+Create ECR Repo (renuka2422)

 Start build --> u can see the image is build and pushed to your ecr repo.